edibotopic/arbitrary-fashions/readme.md

-## What is this?

-Files for tiny web app/demo using context-free grammars to generate pronouncements about fashions.

-The idea is partially inspired by the writings of the French theorist Roland Barthes and is built using Kate Compton's excellent Tracery javascript library.

-I am currently using this repo for local development on multiple machines and the project is unfinished.
+## Arbitrary Fashions?

+Roland Barthes was a writer and academic who studied the science of signs, known as semiotics.

+Barthes considered fashions to have an underlying structure with elements arranged according to rules.

+Categories of elements can be substituted while still existing in the same relation to each other.

+New elements and arrangements deemed "fashionable" are arbitrary dictates (from industry):

+> Blue is in *now*

+On this simple webpage a context-free grammar is used to algorithmically generate such arbitrary pronouncements.

+Grammars of fashion with substitutable elements and paradigm phrases are used to generate What's New across a variety of domains.

+Currently, grammars are depicted for fashion, philosophy and food.

 ## Roadmap

-- [ ] Finish grammars for clothes, food, philosophy and games
+- [x] Draft grammars for clothes, food, philosophy and games
+- [x] Publish interactive version of grammars
-- [ ] Publish basic version
+- [ ] Use modifiers to clean up some outputs
-- [ ] Build more complexity into the grammars
+- [ ] Expand vocabulary and sentence structures significantly
 - [ ] Investigate generation of images/sound
+- [ ] Use minified version of tracery.js
+- [ ] Add credits, links and licences
+- [ ] Improve description of Barthes' thought in readme and about